unclenorton/jglow/readme.md

 # jGlow
-A jQuery plugin that makes images glow.
+A jQuery plugin that makes images glow, creating AmbiLight-like effect.

 # Usage
 The usage is simple: